vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 </p>

 Hong Kong did not give us satisfactory results for price predictions for these models.
-We believe this could be because ................
+We believe this could be because our dataset having a small number of rows after cleaning, because we dropped quite a lot of rows having non-english reviews.
 Gradient boosting performed better than XGBoost for rating predictions.

 ### Bristol, United Kingdom